Calculated Pen Functions

 - Right click on the Easy Chart component and choose Customizers > Easy Chart Customizer.

 The Pens tab will open and you'll notice a Calculated Pens Table at the bottom of the screen.
 Click the Addicon.

 Calculated pens are just like other pens, so you can specify the style, color, axis and subplot in the Edit Pen window.

+This will open the Edit Pen window.
 Set the calculated pen options as follows: